Post navigation

 -

 As outlined above, the successful claimant may choose between seeking damages and an account of profits.
-This election is made after the trial on the merits of the case.
-The damages enquiry would form a separate case and trial.
+This election is made after the trial on the merits of the case in a separate damages enquiry.
 As also stated above, damages are awarded so as to put the patentee in the position they would have been in but for the infringement, so long as the loss that is alleged was foreseeable and caused by the infringement.
-It is not possible to obtain exemplary damages although “springboard” damages may be available if the infringer has damaged the patentee’s monopoly so as to give themselves a head start in the market after patent expiry.
+It is not possible to obtain exemplary damages in the UK. although “springboard” damages may be available if the infringer has given themselves a head start in the market after patent expiry.

 -